dean0x7d/pybinding/readme.md

 * Green's function: fast kernel polynomial method implementation
 * Eigensolvers: standard dense and sparse solvers (always available) and the [FEAST] solver (only available when compiled with Intel's MKL)
-* Transport: scattering systems with semi-infinite leads can be constructed in Pybinding and then solved using the [Kwant compatibility] layer
+* Transport: scattering systems with semi-infinite leads can be constructed in pybinding and then solved using the [Kwant compatibility] layer
 * Model and result objects have builtin plotting functions for easy visualization